nicnosis/iu-courses/g290/gxd-syllabus.md

 If you are re-submitting work:

 1. You must have submitted the work by its due date.
 Late work is not eligible for re-submission.
-2. The privilege to revise submitted work is only available for students who submitted substantial work; incomplete or dysfunctional code is not eligible for resubmission.
+2. The privilege to revise submitted work is only available for students who submitted substantial work; incomplete or dysfunctional work is not eligible for resubmission.
 This is at the instructor's discretion.
 3. You may only recover partial points lost.

 ## Required Readings and Materials